dreamcatcher-tech/network/Inbox/2023-05-02 1319 Satoshi Island Mapping.md

 Issues about faults on the island, and wishes that citizens have.
 Job market for organizing tasks, relating to a when and where.
 Funding and payment for requests, like toilet rolls or coffee beans.
+Privacy based on the surveillance system excluding you from video feeds.

+## Purpose
+The purpose of this application is to provide a multiverse capable data layer for all physical objects relating to the island.
+A mapping layer that can be forked, and can be used to put forwards proposals in a domain specific geometric language, with some simulator tests run on all proposals to ensure they meet some minimum sanity standards before being presented to those

+Allows for area effect to be included with voting, so that proposals can be localized to the zones where they matter.

 ## Interaction